 Hamby began his career working with Jerry Weintraub/Management III in Los Angeles.
 Since then, he has worked in various capacities with major companies such as CBS, Sony Music, BMG Music Entertainment, RCA Victor, and Warner Brothers Music in Los Angeles, Nashville, and New York.

-For Electronic Media students interested in audio recording and the music business, this is an opportunity you cannot miss.
+This was a fantastic opportunity for Electronic Media students interested in audio recording and the music business.